Gennady Timchenko

 Gennady Nikolayevich Timchenko (Геннадий Николаевич Тимченко, also spelled Guennadi Timtchenko; born 9 November 1952) is a Russian oligarch and billionaire businessman.
 He founded and owns the private investment firm Volga Group.
-Previously he was a co-owner of Gunvor Group.
+He was previously a co-owner of Gunvor Group.

 Timchenko has been close friends with Russian leader Vladimir Putin since the early 1990s.
 In 1991, Putin gave Timchenko an oil export license.
-Timchenko subsequently founded Gunvor, which would go on to export billions of dollars-worth of Russian oil.
+Timchenko then founded Gunvor, which has now exported billions of dollars' worth of Russian oil.

-Timchenko's investment firm Volga Group is a major shareholder in the natural gas giant Novatek.
+Timchenko's investment firm Volga Group owns a large stake of shares of the natural gas giant Novatek.
 The Pandora Papers leaks revealed that a Timchenko firm, which played a key role in the Novatek investment, obtained massive loans through anonymous offshore shell companies.
 Timchenko was sanctioned by the US over Russia's 2014 annexation of Crimea.
-He faced further sanctions just before the February 2022 invasion of Ukraine by the UK government.
+He was about to be sanctioned further by the government of the United Kingdom just before the Russian invasion of Ukraine in February 2022.

-As of March 2022, Timchenko was ranked 205th on the Bloomberg Billionaires Index, with an estimated fortune of US$10.3 Billion and making him the sixth richest person in Russia.
+As of March 2022, Timchenko was 205th on the Bloomberg Billionaires Index, with an estimated fortune of US $10.3 billion; he is the sixth richest person in Russia.
 He is known for being the Chairman of the Board of Directors of the Kontinental Hockey League, and President of the SKA Saint Petersburg ice hockey club.
-He is a citizen of Russia, Finland and Armenia.
+He is a citizen of Russia, Finland, and Armenia.

 Early life and education

 Timchenko was born in Leninakan, Armenian SSR, Soviet Union (now Gyumri, Armenia), in 1952.
 His father was in the Soviet military and served in the Second World War.
-He spent 6 years of his childhood (from 1959 to 1965) in the German Democratic Republic (and learnt German) and in the Ukrainian SSR.
+He lived for six years of his childhood (from 1959 to 1965) in the German Democratic Republic (learning to speak German) and in the Ukrainian SSR.
 In 1976, he graduated from the Mechanical Institute of Saint Petersburg, then named Leningrad, as an electrical engineer, according to a 2008 interview with the Wall Street Journal.